alijatoi/Restaurant-Demo/README.md

 # Restaurant-Application

-List of Restaurants Available in Particular Location, Using Latitude & Longitude or City Name.
+List of Restaurants Available in Particular Location, Using User Current Location or City Name.

 #### Functionalities :
 -> With this app, User can look for near by restaurants, and mark favourite or unfavourite restaurant.